status-im/status-mobile/README.md

 # Status - a Mobile Ethereum Operating System

 Join us in creating a browser, messenger, and gateway to a decentralised world.
-Status is a free and open source mobile client targeting Android & iOS built entirely on [Ethereum](https://ethereum.org/) technologies.
+Status is a free (libre) open source mobile client targeting Android & iOS built entirely on [Ethereum](https://ethereum.org/) technologies.
 That's right, no middle men and `go-ethereum` running directly on your device.

 [![Getting started with Status](https://i.imgur.com/C0aZZEL.jpg)](https://www.youtube.com/watch?v=oDCSEmS9c3o "Getting started with Status")